D'Spayre

 D'Spayre (sometimes D'spayre) is a fictional character appearing in American comic books published by Marvel Comics.
 He is a demon, and was one of the Fear Lords.
-He has been opposed by Spider-Man, Scarlet Spider, Man-Thing, Cyclops, Hulk, Juggernaut, Doctor Strange, Cloak & Dagger, and the New Avengers.
+He has been opposed by Spider-Man, Scarlet Spider, Man-Thing, Cyclops, Hulk, Juggernaut, Doctor Strange, Cloak and Dagger, and the New Avengers.

 The character was portrayed by Brooklyn McLinn in the second season of the Marvel Cinematic Universe television series Cloak & Dagger.

 Publication history

 D'Spayre first appeared in Marvel Team-Up #68 (April 1978).
 He was created by writer Chris Claremont and penciller John Byrne.

 Fictional character biography

 D'Spayre is a creation of the Dweller-in-Darkness, a powerful demon who created him to act as an agent on Earth while the Dweller-in-Darkness is banished from Earth.
 D'Spayre's first action is to kill the sorceress Zhered-Na who was the one to banish his creator.
 To do this, D'Spayre manipulates a barbarian into killing Zhered-Na.
 Over the next millennia, D'Spayre repeatedly fights Dakimh the Enchanter (Zhered-Na's student).

 Eventually, D'Spayre captured Dakimh and pupil Jennifer Kale, but was defeated by Spider-Man and Man-Thing.

 D'Spayre tends to prey on victims who are in despair, using their fear and despair to strengthen himself.
-He terrorizes Scott Summers and Lee Forrester after Lee's father committed suicide, but is defeated by Summers who resists D'Spayre's illusions and finds resolve in the memory of Jean Grey.
-This resolve fuels the creature known as Man-Thing who attacks D'Spayre and D'Spayre flees.
+He terrorizes Scott Summers and Lee Forrester after Lee's father committed suicide, but is defeated by Summers, who resists D'Spayre's illusions and finds resolve in the memory of Jean Grey.
+This resolve fuels the Man-Thing, who attacks D'Spayre, and D'Spayre flees.
 He then attacks Doctor Strange when Strange is feeling distraught over separation from his girlfriend Clea, but Strange defeats D'Spayre as well, the first of many battles between the two of them.
 The Dweller-in-Darkness also menaces D'Spayre at this time.
-He later impersonated Darkimh in a vain attempt to drive Doctor Strange into despondency.
+He later impersonated Dakimh in a vain attempt to drive Doctor Strange into despondency.

 Together with Nightmare, he later attempted to victimize Betty Ross, but was thwarted by the Hulk.
 He was next defeated and temporarily weakened by Rachel Summers.